carlosleonam/adianti_list_report/README.md

     }
 ```

-Now, before update Composer ou download in appropriate folder (app/lib/sislib/src), reload your class and enjoy.
+Now, after Composer has been updated or downloaded to the appropriate folder (app/lib/sislib/src), reload your class and enjoy.
+>Agora, após a atualização ou o download do Composer para a pasta apropriada (app/lib/sislib/src), recarregue sua classe e aproveite.

-... this is an incomplete README.md, because it's only for me use.
-I'll try make better doc when I'll have time.
-Sorry for that, and my bad english too!
-Bye!'
+... this is an incomplete README.md file, because it is just for me or someone who needs it.
+I will try to make a better document when I have time.
+Sorry about that, and my bad English too!
+Bye!
+>... este é um arquivo README.md incompleto, porque é apenas para mim ou para alguém que precise dele.
+Vou tentar fazer um documento melhor quando tiver tempo.
+Desculpe por isso, e meu inglês ruim também!
+Tchau!'

 <!--
 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.